Pochaiv Lavra: Recent history

 Pochaiv Lavra had an indirect influence on Orthodoxy in the West.
-Archimandrite Vitaly (Maximenko), the director of the monastery’s printshop, evacuated the monastery’s printshop following the Russian Revolution.
+Archimandrite Vitaly (Maximenko), the director of the monastery's printshop, evacuated the monastery's printshop following the Russian Revolution.
 He then fled to Czechoslovakia, where he started a new brotherhood and resumed publishing.
 This new St. Job of Pochaev Brotherhood moved from Czechoslovakia to Germany and eventually America, where it joined the Holy Trinity Monastery near Jordanville, New York, with now-Archbishop Vitaly becoming its abbot.
 Holy Trinity Monastery thus carried on the publishing legacy of St. Job of Pochaev.

-In 1939, under the terms of Molotov–Ribbentrop Pact's Secret protocol, Western Volhynia was annexed into the Ukrainian SSR.
-Part of the local population viewed it, at least initially, as a form of liberation from Polish rule.
-However the Soviet governments' anti-religious stance became the new source of oppression, although the Ukrainian form of this persecution was somewhat less rigid than in that of the Russian lands in the early 1920s.
-The Lavra self-transferred to the Moscow Patriarchy, during this time thousands of Orthodox pilgrims, from all over the USSR, at their own risk, took the chance to pay a visit to the cloister that they feared would share the fate that of all others in the USSR.
-It was not to be, although the Lavra was thoroughly searched, the monastic livestock, orphanage and other communal services which it provided to the local community were promptly confiscated, the sheer numbers of visitors prevented the Soviets taking immediate action against a place that once again had become a refuge for Orthodoxy.